Bart Millard: Awards

 Millard was deemed the Best Male Vocalist by Christianity Today in 2005 for his work on his solo album Hymned No. 1 and for The Christmas Sessions album with MercyMe.
 Millard's Hymned No. 1 was ranked No. 9 on Christianity Today's Best Christian Albums of 2005.

 Film

 Millard's song "I Can Only Imagine" was inspired by his father's death, and was made into a film also titled I Can Only Imagine.
 The film was released on March 16, 2018.

+Millard's life journey continues in a second film, I Can Only Imagine 2, released in theaters February 2026.

 Personal life

-Millard is from Greenville, Texas, where his wife Shannon and he currently live.
+Millard is from Greenville, Texas.
+He is married to Shannon and they live in Franklin, TN.
 They have five children: Sam, who is also a singer and songwriter and just signed a record deal himself, Gracie, Charlie, Sophie, and Miles.

 Millard's mother Adele left him with his abusive father when he was just a boy.
 They have since reconciled, and she died in July 2022.

 Arthur Wesley Millard Jr., Bart's father, abused him as a boy.
 However, Arthur became a Christian later in life.
 Bart and he made amends before Arthur died of pancreatic cancer in 1991.